C-N-G/swtc-site/vault/Modules/What We Do, We Do for All/Roles/Agents/Janitor.md

 flavour text: “I’ve seen things in the dark hours of the night, things you people wouldn’t believe.”
 ---
 ## Ability
-Each night, you learn how many other [[Player|players]] woke up, or will wake up, that night due to their ability.
+Each night, you learn a [[player]] (not yourself) who woke up or will wake up that night due to their ability.

 ## Examples
 - Placeholder Example.